Do you want to speed up your WordPress website? Here’s Best WP Rocket Settings 2021 & Beginner’s Guide to Speeding up a WordPress site.

 Step 1: Install Wp Rocket on your WordPress website

-WP Rocket is a premium WordPress plugin, it’s mean WP Rocket not available at the wordpress.org plugin directory.
+WP Rocket is a premium WordPress plugin, it’s mean WP Rocket is not available at the wordpress.org plugin directory.
 To use Wp Rocket you have to buy from their website.

 First of all, Buy the WP Rocket cache plugin (Discount applied automatically).
 After purchasing WP Rocket, download it from their website (which will be a zip file).